 Non-occupant co-borrowers or co-signers are not permitted according to program guidelines.
 This means that all borrowers must reside in the property being financed.
 For example, a parent cannot so-sign the mortgage for a child unless they all live in the home being mortgaged.

 The mortgage rate for an FHA cash out refinance is usually higher than the interest rate on a standard FHA loan but lower than the rate for a conventional cash out refinance loan.
-The mortgage rate for an FHA cash out refinance is lower because the program is backed by the government and borrowers are required to pay mortgage insurance premium.
+The rate is lower because the program is backed by the government and borrowers are required to pay mortgage insurance premium.
 Additionally, FHA mortgage rates should be consistent regardless of your credit score, which makes the program appealing to applicants with less than perfect credit.
-Borrowers should shop multiple lenders to find the FHA cash out refinance loan with the lowest mortgage rate and closing costs.
+Borrowers should shop multiple lenders to find the FHA cash out refinance with the lowest mortgage rate and closing costs.

 Closing Costs and Extra Fees

 The FHA cash out refinance program charges standard closing costs and fees.
-Additionally, aside from the upfront and monthly FHA mortgage insurance premium, borrower are not required to pay extra costs to participate in the program.
+Additionally, aside from the upfront and monthly mortgage insurance premium, borrower are not required to pay extra costs to participate in the program.
 According to program guidelines, borrowers can pay for closing costs out-of-pocket or by paying a higher mortgage rate.

-Along with their mortgage payment, the FHA cash out refinance program requires borrowers to pay property tax, homeowners insurance and FHA mortgage insurance premium (MIP) into an impound account on a monthly basis.
+Along with their mortgage payment, the program requires borrowers to pay property tax, homeowners insurance and FHA mortgage insurance premium (MIP) into an impound account on a monthly basis.
 An impound account is a trust account controlled by the lender from which expenses such as taxes and insurance are paid when due.
 The impound account does not affect the amount of fees the borrower is required to pay for the mortgage.

 The FHA cash out refinance program requires that borrowers pay an upfront and ongoing monthly mortgage insurance premium (MIP).
-FHA MIP protects lenders against losses that result from defaults on FHA loans.
+The MIP protects lenders against losses that result from defaults on FHA loans.
 The upfront MIP for most FHA loans is 1.75% of the loan amount and can be added to the mortgage amount.
 The ongoing MIP is similar to private mortgage insurance (PMI) and is an additional monthly cost to the borrower on top of your mortgage payment.
-The ongoing monthly FHA MIP fee depends on mortgage amount, loan-to-value (LTV) ratio and mortgage length with the shorter the mortgage term and lower the LTV ratio, the lower the MIP fee.
+The ongoing monthly MIP fee depends on mortgage amount, loan-to-value (LTV) ratio and mortgage length with the shorter the mortgage term and lower the LTV ratio, the lower the MIP fee.

-Borrowers who are refinancing an existing FHA loan may be able to receive a partial refund of the upfront FHA MIP they originally paid if they refinance with an FHA cash out refinance loan within three years.
-Any refund is applied to the upfront FHA MIP for their new loan.
+Borrowers who are refinancing an existing FHA loan may be able to receive a partial refund of the upfront MIP they originally paid if they refinance with an FHA cash out refinance loan within three years.
+Any refund is applied to the upfront MIP for their new loan.
 The upfront MIP refund diminishes over the course of the three years with borrowers eligible to receive a 10% refund if they refinance in the 36th month after closing.

-Only 15 and 30 year fixed rate mortgages and 1 year, 3/1, 5/1, 7/1 and 10/1 adjustable rate mortgages (ARMs) are eligible for the FHA cash out refinance program while interest only mortgages are not eligible.
+Only 15 and 30 year fixed rate mortgages and 1 year, 3/1, 5/1, 7/1 and 10/1 adjustable rate mortgages (ARMs) are eligible for the program while interest only mortgages are not eligible.

-There are limits to the size of mortgage you can obtain through the FHA cash out refinance program.
+There are limits to the size of mortgage you can obtain through the program.
 There is one set of loan limits for the 48 contiguous states, the District of Columbia and Puerto Rico and a higher set of loan limits for Alaska, Hawaii, Guam and the U.S. Virgin Islands.
-For the 48 contiguous states, the District of Columbia and Puerto Rico the FHA loan limit for a single unit property ranges from $294,515 to $679,650 in high cost areas and the four unit limits range from $907,900 to $2,095,200.
+For the 48 contiguous states, the District of Columbia and Puerto Rico the FHA loan limits for a single unit property range from $472,030 to $1,089,300 in high cost areas and the four unit limits range from $907,900 to $2,095,200.